• Skip to main content

 In addition to the many practical situations that a flashlight helps, there are key safety and security aspects to carrying an Everyday Carry (EDC) flashlight.

 They can be used as an impact weapon and a bright light can deter a potential attack.
-Furthermore, a tactical flashlight can be used in positively identifying threats from non-threats.
+Furthermore, a tactical flashlight can be used to positively identify threats from non-threats.
 Nobody wants to be that person who shoots an innocent person in the dark because they thought a criminal broke into their home.

 EDC flashlights are important; however, there are so many options out in the market that it can get overwhelming.

-This being said, here is tactical flashlight we really like, the Streamlight ProTac 1L-1AA Everyday Carry Flashlight.
+This said, here is a tactical flashlight we like, the Streamlight ProTac 1L-1AA Everyday Carry Flashlight.

 One of the top everyday carry tactical flashlights, the Streamlight ProTac 1L-1AA